OSGConnect/tutorial-ScalingUp-R/README.md

 # Key Points

-- Scaling up the computational resources on OSG is crucial to taking full advantage of grid computing.
+- Scaling up the number of jobs is crucial for taking full advantage of the computational resources of the OSG.
-- Changing the value of `Queue` allows the user to scale up the resources.
+- Changing the `queue` statement allows the user to scale up the resources.
-- `Arguments` allows you to pass parameters to a job script.
+- The `arguments` option can be used to pass parameters to a job script.
-- `$(Cluster)` and `$(Process)` can be used to name log files uniquely.
+- The submit variables `$(Cluster)` and `$(Process)` can be used to name log files uniquely.

-# Getting Help

-For assistance or questions, please email the OSG User Support team at
-<mailto:support@osg-htc.org>.